Kidnapping, Crypto Ransoms, and Murder: The Unbelievable True Story of “5Dimes Tony”

 It worked.
 Creighton was single-handedly putting other sportsbooks out of business.
 Some of these were neighbors in his office block, and so he’d absorb their properties and expand, like a game of Monopoly where the dice never stopped rolling.

 Rumor had it Creighton was bagging a million bucks a day.
 It wasn’t just sports betting, either – by now, he’d opened his own poker room, operating via the Grand Poker Network.
-If you were playing online at that time, chances are you’ve come across one of his poker rooms.
+If you were playing online at that time, chances are you’ve come across one of his poker rooms, some of which were viewed among the best offshore poker sites.

 US Government Case